-Additionally you can provide visitor-methods to get informed on all operations and all text-objects.
+Additionally you can provide visitor-methods to get informed on all operands and all text-objects.
 For example in some PDF files this can be useful to parse tables.

 - Tj_sep Deprecated.
-Kept for compatibility until PyPDF2==4.0.0 - TJ_sep Deprecated.
-Kept for compatibility until PyPDF2==4.0.0 - orientations (list of) orientations (of the characters) (default: (0,90,270,360)) single int is equivalent to a singleton (0 == (0,)) note: currently only 0(Up),90(turned Left), 180(upside Down),270 (turned Right) - space_width (float) force default space width (if not extracted from font (default: 200) - visitor_operand_before (Optional [Function]) function to be called before processing an operand.
-It has four arguments: operator, operand-arguments, current transformation matrix and text matrix.

-• visitor_operand_after (Optional [Function]) - function to be called after processing an operand.
-It has four arguments: operand, operand-arguments, current transformation matrix and text matrix.

-• visitor_text (Optional[Function]) - function to be called when extracting some text at some position.
-It has three arguments: text, current transformation matrix and text matrix.
+Kept for compatibility until PyPDF2 4.0.0 - TJ_sep Deprecated.
+Kept for compatibility until PyPDF2 4.0.0 - orientations list of orientations text_extraction will look for default = (0, 90, 180, 270) note: currently only 0(Up),90(turned Left), 180(upside Down), 270 (turned Right) - space_width force default space width if not extracted from font (default: 200) - visitor_operand_before function to be called before processing an operand.
+It has four arguments: operand, operand-arguments, current transformation matrix and text matrix. - visitor_operand_after function to be called after processing an operand.
+It has four arguments: operand, operand-arguments, current transformation matrix and text matrix. - visitor_text function to be called when extracting some text at some position.
+It has five arguments: text, current transformation matrix, text matrix, font-dictionary and font-size.
+The font-dictionary may be None in case of unknown fonts.
+If not None it may e.g. contain key "/BaseFont" with value "/Arial,Bold".